Ingush people: Islam

 Islam began to penetrate to the ancestors of the Ingush as early as the 8th century as a result of military campaigns of the Arabs against the Khazars and Alans, which ran through the Darial and Derbent gorges.
 This period includes a bronze figure of an eagle ("The Eagle of Suleyman") from the tower settlement of Erzi in the Kistin Gorge of mountainous Ingushetia, which probably came here in the form of a military trophy and today is the oldest accurately dated bronze product of Islamic art.
 The eagle served as the coat of arms of the village of Erzi (from the Ingush.
 "Eagle") and was passed from generation to generation to the eldest family member.
 And the name of the village of Dzheyrakh in mountainous Ingushetia is associated with the name of the Arab commander Jarrah ibn-Abdullah.
 Also, the legends of the Ingush connect the spread of Islam among them with another Arab commander named Abu Muslim.

 Some researchers tend to associate the penetration of Islam with the presence of the Mongol-Tatars in the flat regions of Ingushetia, especially with the coming to power of Khan Uzbek (r.
 1312–1340), when Islamization began to be carried out more intensively.
 V. B. Vinogradov believed that the headquarters of Khan Uzbek was located in the area of the modern Ingush village of Plievo, the city of Karabulak and the mausoleum of Borga-Kash.
 This unique architectural monument was built in 1405–1406.
-There is an opinion that here may be buried the ruler Burakan (Borokhan), mentioned in the chronicles "Zafar-name" ("Book of Victories") Nizam-ad-din Shami, who was a contemporary and personal secretary of Tamerlan, and "Zafar-name" ("Book of Victories") Sheref-ad-din Yazdi, who lived in the first half of the XV century.
+There is an opinion that here may be buried the ruler Burakan (Borokhan), mentioned in the chronicles "Zafar-name" ("Book of Victories") Nizam-ad-din Shami, who was a contemporary and personal secretary of Tamerlan, and "Zafar-name" ("Book of Victories") Sheref-ad-din Yazdi, who lived in the first half of the 15th century.

 According to other sources, the flat Ingush, unlike the Ingush highlanders, begin to accept Islam in the 16th century, and the period of its wide distribution falls on the 18th century.
-According to the Georgian geographer and historian prince Vakhushti Bagrationi, at the beginning of the 18th century.
+According to the Georgian geographer and historian Prince Vakhushti of Kartli, at the beginning of the 18th century.
 Part of the Ingush, namely the Angusht society, were Sunni Muslims.
 The presence of ancient mosques of the 18th to 19th centuries. recorded in mountainous Ingushetia.

 In the first half of the 19th century, the activities of Imam Shamil played a significant role in rooting Islam among the Ingush.
 During the Caucasian War, his Naqshbandi tariqa became the official ideology of the Imamate, so that some Ingush societies – Karabulaks, Galashians – became followers of the Imam's teachings.